 3. Launch Strategies

-Designing, organizing and implementing a book launch action plan is not easy.
+Designing, organizing, and implementing a book launch action plan is not easy.
 There are a lot of moving parts, so it requires the careful preparation (and execution) of just the right mix of launch activities to propel your new book out into the world.
-Layered launch strategies (where you use the momentum from one launch to boost the next) can create urgency and excitement, and further establish your brand, message and authority.
+Layered launch strategies (where you use the momentum from one launch to boost the next) can create urgency and excitement, and further establish your brand, message, and authority.
 What actions will you take to leverage the assets and relationships you’ve established through your marketing activities to promote an upcoming book?

-Related Content: The Book Launch Toolkit
+Related Content: Launch Strategy for Authors

 1. Monthly Expenses